-Then I thought maybe my gallbladder is struggling and a bit inflamed, which is common during pregnancy.
-Thick sludgy bile can cause low bile flow, a fatty liver, and insulin resistance, so maybe this was connected to my gestational diabetes and slightly elevated fasting blood sugar.
+Then I thought maybe my gallbladder was struggling and a bit inflamed, which is common during pregnancy.
+Thick sludgy bile can cause low bile flow, a fatty liver, and insulin resistance, which may be an underlying cause of my gestational diabetes and slightly elevated fasting blood sugar.

 You can enjoy the beet and apple salad recipe as a garnish alongside your main meals to improve fat digestion or as a main side salad.

-It is so easy to whip up this insulin resistance recipe with raw beetroot, apple, and apple cider vinegar.
+It is easy to whip up this insulin resistance recipe with raw beetroot, apple, and apple cider vinegar.
 Grate a medium-sized beetroot and one green apple, then combine in a bowl with a tbsp of apple cider vinegar that is great for fatty liver and gestational diabetes.

 - 1 medium beetroot

 - Grate the apple and beetroot then combine in a bowl with 1 tbsp apple cider vinegar.